luord/luord.github.io/content/Software/genetic.md

 title: A genetic algorithm implemented in Python
 summary: An example of abstraction and analogy.
 tags: software,algorithms,code,examples
-date: 2023-02-05
+date: 2023-03-01
-status: draft
+status: published
-image: /assets/img/splash/domain.jpg
+image: /assets/img/genetic/genes.jpg

 Natural selection is, roughly, the likelihood of a given individual to survive long enough to reproduce, and thus continue its species.
 Factor in mutations—random changes in the